-Course Content Timbers Year Term 1 Ter m 2 Term 3 10 You will work on a design and make Timbers practical project by investigating coffee tables and manufacturing your own.
+Course Content Timbers Year Term 1 Ter Term 2 Ter rm 3 10 You will work on a design and make Timbers practical project by investigating coffee tables and manufacturing your own.
 This will involve the design and making of a product; learning and improving skills in the use of hand, machine tools, the laser cutter and building up knowledge about your subject area.
 During the second term you will work on a number of small projects that will concentrate on the core elements of design and technology such as the range of materials open to us and emerging technologies, environmental, social and economic challenges.
 You will prepare for the NEA by practising and developing your skills on a mini NEA project.
 The contexts for the NEA are published and you can begin your major project in your specialist material area.
 This moves into year 11.
-11 This is when you will complete a major p count for 50% of your final mark.
-The ex series of contextual challenges from whi one.
-You will be asked to investigate th with a series of designs; manufacture th evaluate it.
-You will complete a tasks, that will inclu and the core knowl specification.
+11 This is when you will complete a major project that will count for 50% of your final mark.
+The exam board will set a series of contextual challenges from which you choose You will complete a tasks, that will inclu and the core knowl specification.